Here are some questions home sellers commonly ask.

 My husband and I have listed our luxury home for sale.
 We have over $500,000 of equity.
 Thus, even though we qualify for the $500,00 home sale tax exclusion, we could be stuck having to pay substantial capital gains taxes on the sale.

 Our real estate agent is holding an open house.
 She's providing canapes and other snacks.
-But we think a good way to attract the type of high-end buyers we’re looking for is to hire musicians to play during the open house.
+But we think a good way to attract high-end buyers is to hire musicians to play during the open house.
 If we pay for this, is the expense tax deductible?

 Advertising-related expenses homeowners incur to sell their homes may be subtracted from the amount received from the sale to determine the amount of taxable profit, if any.
 Arguably, hiring musicians to play during an open house should constitute a home-sale advertising expense.
 It serves the same purpose as any other advertising—attracting potential buyers to purchase a product.